Robert Beckford: Britain's Slave Past

 In 1999, Beckford participated in the first ever three-part Channel 4 documentary series on the history of slavery in the Caribbean and Britain.
 The series was produced by Sir Trevor Phillips.

 Blood and Fire: The Story of Jamaican Independence

 In 2001, Beckford made his debut as a presenter for the BBC.
 Blood and Fire tells a 30-year story of Jamaican Independence.

 Test of Time

-In 2001, Beckfod presented a six-part BBC Religious Education series.
+In 2001, Beckford presented a six-part BBC Religious Education series.
 Each programme explores how the hardest teachings of Jesus are played out in diverse global contexts.
 The Series won an Education BAFTA.

 The British Empire Museum

 In 2003, Beckford presented a BBC 4 television documentary on the Britain's first dedicated colonial museum in Bristol, UK.

 God is Black

 In 2004, Beckford presented a documentary called God is Black, which broadcast on Channel 4, which compared white and black people's interpretation of Christianity.
 It was strongly criticized by conservative evangelicals in the Anglican Church who accused it of "racialising" religious issues.